 What you bring

-You are a student or a professional with a law degree and want to further your legal career as a practising lawyer, or wish to pursue a PhD in international economic law.
+You are a student or a professional with a law degree and wish to further your legal career as a practising lawyer, or wish to pursue a PhD in International Economic Law.

 For information about living and studying in Switzerland, click here